MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/containerd.md

 ## Windows and Linux container platform

-In Linux environments, container management tools like Docker are built on another, more granular, set of container tools - [runc](https://github.com/opencontainers/runc) and [containerd](https://containerd.io/).
+In Linux environments, container management tools like Docker are built on a more granular, set of container tools - [runc](https://github.com/opencontainers/runc) and [containerd](https://containerd.io/).

 ![Docker architecture on Linux](media/docker-on-linux.png)